 It has been my experience in the world that change is always possible, and that human beings have an inherent ability to heal and transform when they feel safe, heard, and connected; it is my goal to create this space and to walk alongside people on their healing path.

+My interest in becoming a therapist came from my own struggles with anxiety, low self-esteem, and not knowing how to have healthy boundaries in my relationships.
+My healing path has included practicing and teaching Yoga and meditation, dancing and theater performance, and seeking out my own therapy.
 It is through connecting with the body that I have experienced and witnessed the most healing in myself and others.
 As a result, this is a touchstone of my work with people and its exciting that all the neuroscience research is backing it up!
 I am passionate about learning, synthesizing, and applying the latest research on how to help people tune into their existing resources and inherent capacities to heal and transform.

+My trainings and certifications include: AEDP, Sensorimotor Psychotherapy, EMDR, IFS, Satir Therapy, and extensive course work in complex trauma and dissociation.
 My areas of expertise include trauma resolution, addictions, anxiety, depression, grief/loss, and life transitions.

 I am the mother of two girls and reside in East Vancouver where I love to sing, dance, and play in the forests, mountains, rivers, and ocean.